Facts And Figures About Racism And Mental Health

 Compassionate care, understanding and guidance for individuals and families.

-We value each individual and provide a person-centred support package that addresses social isolation, poor access to quality assessments, and referrals into NHS services, especially for those with no tangible social or informal support.
+We value each individual and provide a person-centered support package that addresses social isolation, poor access to quality assessments, and referrals into NHS services, especially for those with no tangible social or informal support.

 iMatter is a community-based initiative that is guided by a number of ethical principles and values, including these.